Dave-team/Knowledge-base/Priorities.md

 Things to actively work towards

 ## Habits:
+- Meditation session each morning
 - No phone before bed:
     - Tired enough?
 Sleep music
-    - Not tired enough: book on Kindle
+    - Not tired enough: read a book
 - No phone directly after waking up
 - 1x a week M
 - Cold shower at the end of normal shower: a bit longer each time
 - Plan the week ahead on Sundays with a focus on social and experiences
-- Pomodora technique
+- Pomodoro technique
+- Affirmations / meditation / visualization before bed
+- Read pages from a light physical book whenever there are a few minutes
+- Read the books that I would benefit the most from at any point in my life rather than reading books because they are on the shelves
+- Take supplements and perform skincare each day

 ## Mental health
 - Meditate and journal in mornings